sanjaybathij31/IaC-challenge-Qwinix-Git/README.md

 VMSS Initial Deployment
 The template deploys a Windows VMSS with a 2 count of VMs in the scale set.
-Once the VMSS is deployed, the VMSS PowerShell DSC extension installs IIS and a default web app from a WebDeploy package. the website is accessible through LoadBalancer’s public DNS name and it shows message “IaC challenge completed: <Sanjay Bathija>”.
+Once the VMSS is deployed, the VMSS PowerShell DSC extension installs IIS and a default web app from a WebDeploy package. the website is accessible through LoadBalancer’s public DNS name and it shows message “IaC challenge completed: Sanjay Bathija".
 The application URL is an output on ARM template.
-It's qwinxiac.centralus.cloudapp.azure.com VMSS Application Upgrade
+It's http://qwinxiac.centralus.cloudapp.azure.com/MyApp VMSS Application Upgrade
 This template can also be used to demonstrate application upgrades for VMSS leveraging ARM template deployments and the VMSS PowerShell DSC extension.
 .